chromaui/learnstorybook.com/content/intro-to-storybook/react/en/deploy.md

 In the root folder of our project, create a new directory called `.github`.
 Then create another directory called `workflows`.

-Create a new file called `chromatic.yml` with the following content:

-Don't forget to change `project-token` with the actual project token.
+Create a new file called `chromatic.yml` like the one below, don't forget to change `project-token` with the actual project token.

 ```yaml
 # .github/workflows/chromatic.yml